zhicongsun/Identifying-Contradictions-in-Safety-and-Security-Requirements-for-iCPSs/README.md

 ```

 ## Acknowledgments
-Thanks Wen Sifei, Professor Ding, Professor Yang, and Dr. Pei for their contributions to this work.
+Thanks Wen Sifei, Guang Chen, Professor Ding, Professor Yang, and Dr. Pei for their contributions to this work.